alexocode/talks/social/compassionate-coding/compassionate-coding.md

 -- Somebody

 ^
-I user to think like that!
+I used to think like that!

----
-> What now?
-I'm no longer allowed to criticise people?
--- Somebody

 ^
-No, that's not what I'm saying, I'm here to present an alternative:
+It doesn't have to be that way!

 ---
 # What if I told you <br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/> There is an *alternative*